dan1el789/OperatingSystem/07_synchronization/README.md

 *page 124 - MOS 4th Edition*

 ## Explain the disadvantage of disabling interrupts.
+If you disable interrupts, the user can type on the keyboard as often as he/she wants and nothing will happen.

 ## Explain the disadvantage of strict alternation.